art-egorov/ilund4u/docs/Parameters/cmd_parameters.md

     group should be found within a proteome community to be called "conserved". [default: 0.75]

+`-cg, --circular-genomes`
+:    Consider each input genome as circular.
+That means that first
+    and last proteins will be considered as neighbours.
+    [default: non circular]

 `-ncg, --non-circular-genomes`
 :    Consider each input genome as non-circular.
 That means that first
     and last proteins won't be considered as neighbours.